martinbean/martinbean.dev/_posts/2014-06-25-software-engineering-is-an-artform.md

 ---
 layout: post
-meta_description: Software engineering is an artform.
+meta_description: Software engineering is an art-form.
-title: Software engineering is an artform
+title: Software engineering is an art-form
 ---
-I’m a fan of analogies.
+<p class="lead">I’m a fan of analogies.
   I love them.
-One I’ve come to hold dearly is that, software engineering is an artform.
+  One I’ve come to hold dearly is that, software engineering is an art-form.</p>

 This statement can be misinterpreted, however.
-Where software engineering is an artform, software engineers are indeed the artists.
+Where software engineering is an art-form, software engineers are indeed the artists.
 But rather than being artists spending years working on masterpieces, we’re actually artists for hire, or “commission”.
 I therefore see software engineers as more akin to say, a comic book artist.